etorres/trip-agent/README.md

 Based on the [trip-agent](https://github.com/akka-samples/trip-agent) Akka example.

-> This app represents an agency that searches for flights and accommodations via the prompt from the user through a HTTP call.
+> This app represents an agency that searches for flights and accommodations via the prompt from the user through an HTTP call.
 >
 > It's composed by a LLM Model and tools to find flights, accommodations and sending mails.
 >